blaze-fire/Salary-Predictor/readme.md

 First started with basic regression models like <b>Lasso</b>  as the data has outliers and lasso is robust to outliers.

-Also some really powerful models like <b>Random forest</b>, <b>ExtraTrees</b>, <b>Gradient boosted trees</b> and <b>Xgboost</b> models were used  as the complexity of problem is high but the available data is small.
+Also some really powerful models like <b>Random forest</b> and <b>Xgboost</b> models were used  as the complexity of problem is high but the available data is small.
 (784 training and 100 test examples) <br>

-Also created a blender of best models, to squeeze a bit more performance from the models

-*For stacking RandomForest, XGBRegressor, ExtraTrees, GradientBoosting, VotingRegressor were used as they performed the best*

 ## Results